-This term is used to describe any process variation which could have led to a Sentinel Event, but the Sentinel Event did not actually happen because of some kind of intervention.
+This term is used to describe any process variation which could have led to a Sentinel Event, but the Sentinel Event did not actually happen because of intervention.
 A recurrence of the process variation carries a significant chance of a serious adverse outcome.